 Though not in every instance, mouthpiece choice can be somewhat of a factor.

-gave more cushion on the outside of his lips, so he didn't feel like he was
+that gave more cushion on the outside of his lips, so he didn't feel like

-having something cut into his lips from both sides.
-Michael Haig says that
+he was having something cut into his lips from both sides.
+Michael Haig

-he found using a bigger mouthpiece will helped him.
-He reminds us, however,
+says that he found using a bigger mouthpiece will helped him.
+He reminds

-lead trumpet player Mic Gillette, is a mouthpiece that requires the least
+player Mic Gillette, is a mouthpiece that requires the least amount of pressure

-amount of pressure possible.
-The two most important features of which are
+possible.
+The two most important features of which are a comfortable rim

-a comfortable rim with a slight lip on the inside, which will keep you from
+with a slight lip on the inside, which will keep you from pushing your lips

-pushing your lips hard against it (if you do, the lip inside the mouthpiece
+hard against it (if you do, the lip inside the mouthpiece will cause your

-will cause your lips to close off).
+lips to close off).
 This will reduce the pressure.
-He also
+He also recommends a V

-recommends a V shaped cup for rapid air release into the horn.
-With a bowl-shaped
+shaped cup for rapid air release into the horn.
+With a bowl-shaped cup, you

-cup, you create turbulence and back-pressure within the first half inch out
+create turbulence and back-pressure within the first half inch out of your

-mouthpiece maker, have introduced the BP Mouthpiece (scroll down, it is the
+maker, have introduced the BP Mouthpiece (scroll down, it is the third mouthpiece

-third mouthpiece on the page) designed for players who wear braces.
-According
+on the page) designed for players who wear braces.
+According to Black it

-to Black it will reduce cut lips, improve sound and range.
-It has a comfortable
+will reduce cut lips, improve sound and range.
+It has a comfortable cushion

 and popular 16.7 mm, which is roughly the size of a Bach 3C or Schilke 13C4.